Poetry:

 that quiver in the sun,

-So shall he descend to your roots and shake them in their clinging to the earth.
+So shall he descend to your roots and shake them in their clinging to

 Like sheaves of corn he gathers you unto himself.